fynv/UploaderSpeaking/README.md

 # UploaderSpeaking
-For technical video uploaders who prefers typing to talking.
+For technical video uploaders who prefer typing to talking.